Feedback control of plant-soil autotoxicity via pulse-width modulation: Closed-loop Control

 By cumulatively calculating the squared errors over a period, the ISE penalizes large errors. \item \textit{Integral Time-weighted Absolute Error} (ITAE), defined as

 Notice that the ITAE penalizes more small persistent errors that occur at steady state than large errors at the beginning of the experiments. \end{itemize}

 The result of the tuning of the control gains is reported in Figure~\ref{fig:tunin_PI}.
-The values of $K_P = 0.1$ and $K_I = 26$ were selected as those giving the best compromise between all the metrics we considered.
-In particular, they are the pair corresponding to the minimum value of percentage steady-state error, ISE and settling time metrics.
-In Fig.~\ref{subfig:PI_0_9} it is reported the time evolution of biomass $B$ and duty-cycle $D$ when the system is controlled by the PI/PWM previously tuned, with a reference value of $B^{\textup{ref}}_{\textup{av}} = 0.9$.
+The values of $K_P = 0.1$ and $K_I = 26$ were selected as the pair corresponding to the minimum value of percentage steady-state error, ISE and settling time metrics.
+The other metrics have been used only for validation of the performance.
+In Fig.~\ref{subfig:PI_0_9} it is reported the time evolution of biomass $B$ and duty-cycle $D$ when the system is controlled by the PI/PWM previously tuned.
 After two periods, the mean value of the biomass (represented by its moving average as a red line) is asymptotically regulated to the reference value, with a small offset due to numerical quantization of the control parameter~$D$.